Reshma-34/reshmas.kelkar.github.io/index.md

 ### Healthcare
 [WiDS Datathon Challenge 2020](https://github.com/Reshma-34/WiDS-Datathon-2020)
 <tr>
 The challenge is to create a model that uses data from the first 24 hours of intensive care to predict patient survival.
-MIT's GOSSIS community initiative, with privacy certification from the Harvard Privacy Lab, has provided a dataset of more than 130,000 hospital Intensive Care Unit (ICU) visits from patients, spanning a one-year timeframe.
-This data is part of a growing global effort and consortium spanning Argentina, Australia, New Zealand, Sri Lanka, Brazil, and more than 200 hospitals in the United States.
+MIT's GOSSIS community initiative, has provided a dataset of more than 130,000 hospital Intensive Care Unit (ICU) visits from patients, spanning a one-year timeframe.
 <img src="images/wids.png?raw=false width=200 height=100"/>

 ### Geospatial